FLYING WHALE STUDIOS

 Picture

-GENEVA, NY – Flying Whale Studios presents Every Specimen Becomes a Relic, an exhibition of photographs by local artist Kevin Schoonover, beginning Aug.
+GENEVA, N.Y. –- Flying Whale Studios presents Every Specimen Becomes a Relic, an exhibition of photographs by local artist Kevin Schoonover, beginning Aug.
 5 at the Finger Lakes Federal Credit Union, 27 Seneca St. The images will be on display in the lobby and Loan Department until Oct.
 28. An opening reception with the artist is scheduled from 5 to 7 p.m., Aug.
 5. It is free and open to the public.
 Refreshments, including a wine tasting from Billsboro Winery, will be available.

 Every Specimen Becomes a Relic is composed of over 20 photos offering depictions of rural and urban blight, and some of the natural wonders that surround us but often go unnoticed.
 Semi-abstract patterns and textures play an important role in Schoonover's pieces.
+The interplay of light and shadow on ordinary surfaces combined with muted or jarringly bright colors all help create an original way of seeing the world.

 "I've always loved sad, broken buildings and places," remarked Schoonover.
 "There's something wistful and heartbreaking in the decay and ruin that calls to me.
 At the same time, I'm also drawn to those spontaneous and uninhibited moments of joy that are constantly occurring... if you know where to look.
 I hope my work reflects this duality and that the audience shares and appreciates this sensibility."